Buildings and structures in Sheffield

 Buildings and structures in Sheffield have been constructed over a time-span ranging from the 13th century to the present day.
 The majority of Sheffield's older buildings were built during the Industrial Revolution, with many medieval buildings demolished in the 19th century; some older buildings were lost during the Sheffield Blitz.
 Sheffield can only lay claim to five Grade I listed buildings, two of which are in the city centre.

-The oldest structure is Beauchief Abbey, which dates back to the 12th century and is now a ruin.
+The oldest structure is Beauchief Abbey, which dates back to the 12th century and is now still a functioning Abbey, open every Sunday with evensong once a month.
+Within the grounds, there are also signs of the old ruin of when the Abbey was once much bigger.
 The oldest complete structure is Sheffield Cathedral, parts of which date back to the 13th century.
 In relation to height, the 78 m Arts Tower was the tallest completed building in Sheffield until the St Pauls tower (City Lofts) project was completed in 2011.

 History

 Pre-19th century

 At the time of the Norman Conquest Sheffield was a small hamlet dominated by a wooden long house occupied by Waltheof, 1st Earl of Northampton, which later became the site of the two castles.